David Novak: Interfaith

+Public lectures

+In 2001, Novak delivered the fifteenth Erasmus Lecture, titled Jews, Christians, and Civil Society, organized by First Things magazine and the Institute on Religion and Public Life.
+In his address, Novak examined the theological and moral foundations of public life shared by Jews and Christians, arguing that both traditions contribute indispensable resources for sustaining a just and humane civil society.
+The lecture reflected his long-standing engagement with Jewish-Christian dialogue and the intersection of faith and ethics in modern pluralistic democracies.

 Other activities

 He is a founder, vice-president, and coordinator of the Jewish Law Panel of the Union for Traditional Judaism, and a faculty member and vice-president of the Union for Traditional Judaism in Teaneck, New Jersey.
 He is a faculty member of the Department of Talmud and Halakha at the Canadian Yeshiva & Rabbinical School, Toronto.
 He also serves as a Visitor of Ralston College.

 In the mid-1980s he was invited to join the Institute on Religion and Public Life by its founder, Richard John Neuhaus, and became a member of the editorial board of the institute's journal, First Things.
 He is also a member of the advisory board of The G.K.
 Chesterton Institute for Faith & Culture at Seton Hall University, South Orange, New Jersey.

 In 2006 he was appointed as a board member of Assisted Human Reproduction Canada.